Snowy Mountains Weather

 Wednesday Cloudy.
 High (80%) chance of rain about the ranges in the west with possible heavy falls near Victorian border in the morning, medium (60%) chance elsewhere.
 Rain tending showers and possibly falling as snow showers above 1800 metres from the afternoon.
 The chance of a thunderstorm about the ranges in the late morning and afternoon.
 Winds N/NW 25 to 35 km/h tending W/NW 20 to 30 km/h in the middle of the day.

 Thursday Partly cloudy.
 Medium (40%) chance of showers, most likely in the evening.
 Snow possible above 1800 metres.
 Winds W/NW 15 to 20 km/h becoming light during the morning.

-Friday Partly cloudy.
-Isolated showers from the early afternoon.
-Light winds becoming NW 15 to 20 km/h during the morning then becoming light during the evening.
+Friday Cloudy.
+High (80%) chance of rain.
+Snow falling above 1900 metres.
+Light winds becoming E/SE 15 to 20 km/h during the day then becoming light during the evening.